ARION

 “Good afternoon,” the African lioness said over the multitude of conversations in progress.
 “May I have your attention, please?”
 Little by little over the next couple of moments, the voices quieted and all eyes were upon her.

 She silently noted that almost all of those considered prey species were sitting together at the front of the room.
 She did not know if this had been prearranged or if their herd instinct had kicked in naturally, but standing at the front of them all, it had not escaped her notice.
-Only the two rabbit pilots sat among the predator types, and she noticed with faint alarm that several of them seemed to be unconsciously licking their thin lips.
+Only the two rabbit pilots sat among the predator types, and she noticed with faint alarm that several of those seemed to be unconsciously licking their thin lips.

 The opening of the tent was behind her and the morning’s rain had pumped humidity into the air, but fortunately there was a breeze blowing across the crater valley that helped keep them cool.
 She outstretched her arms, gesturing to them all.